Subscribe to our newsletter to get the latest news on our programs, initiatives, and events!

 Our Curriculum

-Awareness in Action features Workshops, Guest Speakers, Exposure Tours and a Project.
+Awareness in Action features workshops, guest speakers, an exposure tour, and two projects.
 We center the program’s curriculum on professional and cultural leadership with core themes around:

 Class participants will receive a syllabus with the weekly class topics after registration.
 Please email us at info@leadfilipino.org to inquire more about the syllabus.